datamann119/getwatchlist/README.md

 [Getwatchlist Add-on for Splunk Enterprise](https://splunkbase.splunk.com/app/635/)

 Initially released on Splunkbase by Aplura LLC.
+***

-Updated to work with Python3 and Splunk 8.x
+I updated this to work in Python3 on Splunk 8.x.